Parker Schnabel Honors His Grandfather And Follows The Old Gold Miner’s Trails

 — Monsters and Critics (@monstersandcrit) March 31, 2017

 As if gold mining was not difficult enough, the trail to get to where the gold was nearly impossible to traverse for gold mining wannabes.
-Over 100,000 people, during the end of the 1800, attempted the challenging Klondike Trail.
+Over 100,000 people, during the end of 1800 attempted the challenging Klondike Trail.
 Yet, only one-third of those people actually made it.
 Between the frozen conditions and the bears, many perished before they ever picked up even one shiny nugget.

 After some long conversations, Parker, along with the Gold Rush producers came up with the idea of hiking this historic trail.
 For Parker, it was more about following in the footsteps of his grandfather that he respected and the legendary old-time miners.
-So, Parker, foreman Rick Ness, former Schnabel rock truck driver and current wilderness guide Karla Ann and old friend and cameraman James Levelle took off after the gold season to embark on this treacherous journey.
+So, Parker, foreman Rick Ness, former Schnabel rock truck driver and current wilderness guide Karla Ann, and old friend and cameraman James Levelle took off after the gold season to embark on this treacherous journey.

-What started out as a journey of following the miners of the past, turned out to be a mentally grueling challenge.
+What started out as a journey of following the miners of the past turned out to be a mentally grueling challenge.
 He told People that normally when mining gold, he can get away and be alone.
 Yet, as this challenge meant that they were sometimes on the water and in close proximation to each other, there was no alone time to recharge.

 As can sometimes happen, such close conditions can create conflict, and although Parker knew cameraman Levelle for years, the relationship between the two was destroyed by this experience.
 They have not spoken since.